maxrantil/maxrantil/README.md

    - 🤝 I’m looking for help with **mentorship**

-   - 👨‍💻 Check out my pinned project from my repo
+   - 👨‍💻 Check out my pinned project from my repos

    - 📫 How to reach me **rantil@pm.me**